michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 Project that follow these steps
 - RPF
+Go to RPF folder run docker-compose up and go into theme folder and run gulp

 #### 1# Back up Local & Production database
 Go to wp-config and grab database info and open up Squeal Pro and find database and export and save in a safe place.